BiancaTaisePommerening/surfs_up/README.md

 ## Results

-In order to gather the results SQLAlchemy was used to query the SQLite database, while Python's Matpotlib library was use to plot the temperatures.
+In order to gather the results SQLAlchemy was used to query the SQLite database, while Python's Matplotlib library was use to plot the temperatures.

 ### June Temperature Statistics

 - The image bellow represents the summary statistics for the June temperature DataFrame (june_df).
     - Average temperature 75F
-    - Minimun temperarature 64F
+    - Minimun temperature 64F
     - Maximun temperature 85F

 ![june_temps_describe](./Resources/june_temps_describe.png)

 - The following chart shows the temperature frequency over the years during the month of June.
+It was separated into 15 different bins, and it can be seen that the frequency of temperatures was higher between 71F and 79F, which supports the average temperature of 75F found on the previous query (on the image above).

 ![june_temps_plot](./Resources/june_temps_plot.png)